-- Continuing to support women to progress into leadership roles through the active facilitation of the Female Leaders programme and undertaking research, with the University of Leeds, into the impact of the programme on progression for women. - Encouraging attendance of women across the full range of leadership and development opportunities provided by the Trust. - Deliver the Springboard programme, a development programme for women to enhance their skills and build confidence and assertiveness. - Establish a working group to pilot new flexible and agile working solutions. - Survey staff to ask what flexibilities they would like that aren't currently available. - Actively promote shared parental leave and showcase examples of this being utilised. - Nationally there have been changes to the Local CEA scheme and it is expected this will lead to reductions in the pay gap over time.
+- Continuing to support women to progress into leadership roles through the active facilitation of the Female Leaders programme and undertaking research, with the University of Leeds, into the impact of the programme on progression for women. - Encouraging attendance of women across the full range of leadership and development opportunities provided by the Trust. - Deliver the Springboard programme, a development programme for women to enhance their skills and build confidence and assertiveness. - Utilise new flexible and agile working solutions implemented during Covid and develop these further. - Actively promote shared parental leave and showcase examples of this being utilised. - Nationally there have been changes to the Local CEA scheme and it is expected this will lead to reductions in the pay gap over time.
 As a Trust we continue to actively encourage female consultants to apply for CEAs utilising the Trust's locally produced video documenting female experiences of the process and award part-time consultants the same amount of monetary award as their full-time colleagues.